 - No chamber + No top vents = Downward facing

-When your cabinet has bottom power supply position (with a separate chamber).
+When your cabinet has a bottom power supply position (with a separate chamber).

-1. Chamber don’t have top vent – in this case the vent will be on the bottom side to put your PSU, down facing.
+1. Chamber doesn’t have top vent – in this case, the vent will be on the bottom side to put your PSU, down-facing.

-2. Chamber have top vent – put PSU upward facing.
+2. Chamber has top vent – put PSU upward facing.

 3. Bottom position with no chamber, upward facing.